 Ennmann Japanese Restaurant

 Expect longer-than-average wait times during peak lunch and dinner hours, but several types of Japanese sake and beers are available to help pass the time.
 Ennmann is located along a beautiful stretch of the Danube's bank, which makes it all the more frustrating that the dining space is below ground level (there's a stunning view of the Parliament building as you come up the stairs).
-Prices, similar to comparable Japanese restaurants, are higher than average.
+Prices, similar to comparable Japanese restaurants, are on the higher end by local standards.